ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 each parameter has either an integer (int) or string (tstr) label, and has a CBOR-structured value within a CBOR map.

-The Header Parameter labels within the JWP Header MUST be unique.
-CBOR processing MUST reject messages if two headers with the same parameter label are encountered.
+The Header Parameter labels within the Header MUST be unique.
+CBOR processing MUST reject messages if two Headers with the same parameter label are encountered.
 JSON processing SHOULD reject messages received with the same parameter label, but MAY instead represent only the lexically last member with that label, as specified in Section 15.12 ("The JSON Object") of ECMAScript 5.1 [@ECMAScript].
-JSON processing MUST take one of these two approaches with regards to encountering duplicate header parameter labels.
+JSON processing MUST take one of these two approaches with regards to encountering duplicate Header Parameter labels.

 Implementations are required to understand the specific Header Parameters defined by this specification that are designated as "MUST be